 The local authority provides Element 1 funding for the schools it is responsible for.
 The local Schools Forum agrees the formula that determines how much money the school gets for each pupil.
-The Education and skills funding agency provides Element 1 funding for academies and free schools.
+The Education Funding Agency provides Element 1 funding for academies and free schools.